r723235/ferreira-page/content/homepage/give.md

 Our agency has provided an estimated "at-a-glance" fees breakdown:

-- Agency Fees: $14k
+- Agency Fees
-- Third Party Fees: $16k
+- Third Party Fees
-- Travel Expenses: $9k
+- Travel Expenses
+- Other miscellaneous items

 Thankfully, each of these don't have to be paid up front and are staggered throughout the process.